-This TV series of 80 x 11-minute episodes, was co-produced by Sparky Animation (Singapore) and Jim Henson Company (USA).
-Having performed all the animation work from the design stage to final render, Dinosaur Train Season 1 took about 13 months to complete, ending in Feb 2010.
+Into its 4th Season now, Dinosaur Train was co-produced by Sparky Animation (Singapore) and Jim Henson Company (USA).
 The first episode premiered on PBS in September 2009.
 Since then, this series has scored the highest viewership in PBS Kids’ entire history and was also named “Top Kids’ Show” by Hollywood’s renowned, People Magazine.
-The series was subsequently nominated for an Emmy Award for the 38th & 40th Annual Emmy Awards under the category of “Outstanding Children’s Animated Program”.
+The series was subsequently nominated for multiple Emmy Awards under the category of “Outstanding Children’s Animated Program”.

 The story is set in a whimsical but realistic prehistoric world of jungles, swamps, active volcanoes, and oceans teeming with fauna.
 A shiny steam engine, the Dinosaur Train, runs through these lands and is used by all species of dinosaurs.
 Circling the globe, crossing oceans and inland seas, it time-travels the Mesozoic Era, the “Age of Dinosaurs”, by using magical Time Tunnels to visit the Triassic, Jurassic, and Cretaceous periods.

-Dinosaur Train is being broadcasted on PBS (USA), TVO (Canada), Nick Jr (Australia, UK), France 5 (France), Disney Jr (UK), EBS (South Korea), TVNZ (New Zealand), MediaCorp Okto (Singapore), Astro Ceria (Malaysia), PBS (Thailand), Kompas TV (Indonesia), TRT (Turkey), ABC (Australia) and others.
+Dinosaur Train is being broadcasted on PBS (USA), ABC (Australia), TVO (Canada), Nick Jr (Australia, UK), France 5 (France), Channel 11 (Australia), Tooniverse (South Korea), MediaCorp Okto (Singapore), Astro Ceria (Malaysia), Zee Learn (India), Clan TV (Spain), Karusel (Russia) and others.